donhatch/ShephardsPlayApplet/README.md

   or "there exists an algorithm", however this one is backwards... maybe this conjecture should be replaced with its negation]

-* There is a planar algorithm that sweeps a circle outward from a center point, such that, at any given time, the structure inside the circle is a good unfolding (although it might change) and the edges crossing the circle are either dry or flow from a vertex inside the circle to a vertex outside the circle.
+* There is a planar algorithm that sweeps a circle outward from any center point, such that, at any given time, the structure inside the circle is a good unfolding (although it might change) and the edges crossing the circle are either dry or flow from a vertex inside the circle to a vertex outside the circle.

-* There is a planar algorithm that sweeps a circle *inward* towards a center point, such that, at any given time, the edges crossing the circle are either dry or flow from a vertex inside the circle to a vertex outside the circle, and stats are kept that keep track of how paths can proceed inward.
+* There is a planar algorithm that sweeps a circle *inward* towards any center point, such that, at any given time, the edges crossing the circle are either dry or flow from a vertex inside the circle to a vertex outside the circle, and stats are kept that keep track of how paths can proceed inward.